 As you might expect, grocery shopping online USA, is alive and growing by leaps and bounds.
 There is already a great variety of online grocery sites.
 This list is not exhaustive, but is here to introduce you to what you might find out there.
 At least a few grocery sites are likely to deliver to your address.

-I've just been checking out Grocery Outlet and was really impressed by their site and an excellent movie that shows how they operate in a number of western states, and what makes them stand out.
-Only then did I discover that they don't offer online shopping.
+I've been checking out Grocery Outlet and was really impressed by their site.
+Then I discovered that they don't offer online shopping.
 This site just promotes their chain of stores - where you have go personally to shop.
 Mind you, now that I see how fast they move excess product from other producers at wonderful bargain prices, I realize that their model maybe doesn't lend itself too well to online orders and delivery to your door.
 Too bad.
-It sounds like the kind of store I would love to shop AT if I were grocery shopping online in the USA.
+It sounds like the kind of store I would love to shop AT - if I were grocery shopping online in the USA.

 It's possible to bid on food and wine at eBay.
 Something I had not ever noticed before.
 I notice some sellers are offering recipes, and expecting people to bid on them.
 Easy money if they do!
 (Maybe I should be rounding up good recipes, eh...?)
 However, eBay does not deliver to your door, it ships foods like other ebay products.